DorkOS

 Dependency Injection via React Context

-The Transport is injected into the React app via a Context provider:
+The Transport is injected into the React app via a context provider:

 // main.tsx